blay/blay.se/edgeryders.markdown

 > organizations are just way better and faster than government agencies
 > in performing some of the related operations
 >
-> (“Spaghetti open data: a little thing that feels right | Edgeryders,
-> Project Website,” n.d.)
+> (Cottica, n.d.)

-The way these initiatives have proliferated so far is in many cases that a group of citizen enthusiasts manages to get in contact with an ”insider” who is either knowledgable in software or ust enthusiastic about the idea.
-An example from the Italian ”Spaghetti Open Data” initiative showed how ”a couple of civil servants  joined forces with hackers from the Open Knowledge Fondation and the Guardian’s datablog to release a fantastic dataset on public expenditure in a fully open and interactive form” (“Spaghetti open data: a little thing that feels right
+The way these initiatives have proliferated so far is in many cases that a group of citizen enthusiasts manages to get in contact with an ’’insider’’ who is either knowledgable in software or ust enthusiastic about the idea.
+An example from the Italian ’’Spaghetti Open Data’’ initiative showed how ’’a couple of civil servants  joined forces with hackers from the Open Knowledge Fondation and the Guardian’s datablog to release a fantastic dataset on public expenditure in a fully open and interactive form’’ (Cottica, n.d.).
-| Edgeryders, Project Website,” n.d.).

-Another example from Edgeryders where open data is combined with a structure for participation is ”the concept of ”Participatory Budgeting”.
-[Explain the concept] Participatory budgeting is an attempt to, in a systemic way, structure the interaction between governing institutions and citizens.
+Another example from Edgeryders where open data is combined with a structure for participation is ’’the concept of ’’Participatory Budgeting’’.
+Participatory budgeting is an attempt to, in a systemic way, structure the interaction between governing institutions and citizens.
 This is not without its critics and participatory budgeting has been criticized sometimes for being too much of a top-down initiative that is focused on improving and enriching the work of political institutions rather than focusing on citizens own initiatives.
 This view is expressed in a comment on Edgeryders:

-> My strong critique is that PB is […] just like a nice tool in the hand
+> My strong critique is that PB is [...] just like a nice tool in the
-> of politicians to better involve citizens, and not the contrary. […]
+> hand of politicians to better involve citizens, and not the contrary.
-> Therefore, citizens come to award them, rather than themselves, and
+> [...]
+Therefore, citizens come to award them, rather than themselves,
-> keep thinking [PB] as a service offered [rather] than a right
+> and keep thinking as a service offered rather than a right achieved!
-> achieved!
 >
-> (“Participatory Budgeting worldwide! | Edgeryders, Project Website,”
-> n.d.)
+> (Stortone, n.d.)

 This problem of how participation is facilitated, on whose initiative and on what term is something that will be dealt with more in the